edwinkim97/jobly/jobly-backend/README.md

 1. `npm start`

 - Runs the app in the development mode.
-- Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
-- You can make requests to the endpoints with API Clients such as Insomnia
+- You can make requests to [http://localhost:3001](http://localhost:3001) and the app's various endpoints with API Clients such as Insomnia.